DaCUtePotato/appify_mac/README.md

 After that you can remove the sh extension and move it to your bin folder (usr/local/bin).
 You will need admin for this.
 Alternatively you can make a custom bin folder and move it there.

 ## Usage
-After the installation, you can run applify in your terminal now!
+After the installation, you can run appify in your terminal now!
 Its usage is as follows:
 ```
 appify path_to_your_.app_file
 ```